 top of page

 Mother Archive is a feral response to growing up without images.
-After my father’s disappearance and murder by the Dominican government when I was five, my mother discarded all the family photographs and never spoke of him again.
+After my father’s disappearance and murder when I was five, my mother discarded all our family photographs and never spoke of him again.
 What followed were decades of silence that slowly erased my memories.
-In their place, her lovelessness and neglect left me anxious, hungry for touch, and perpetually seeking answers.
+In their place, her lovelessness left me anxious, hungry for touch, and perpetually seeking answers.
 How does one create a family archive out of absence?

 In this work, the body, the landscape, and the archive converge—not to resolve the trauma, but to hold its complexity: a profound need to connect, coupled with the desire to break free from its legacy.